 As you implement a cloud monitoring service, keep the following best practices in mind to ensure you experience the full benefits.

-- Keep track of subscription and service fees.
-The more you use your cloud monitoring service, the more pricey it will be to use.
-Choosing a more advanced service can track how much activity is occurring on the cloud and determine costs from there.
+Keep track of subscription and service fees.
+The more you use your cloud monitoring service, the more pricey it will be.
+Choosing a more advanced service allows you to track how much activity is occurring on the cloud so you can determine costs from there.